 If a truck decoupling accident happens because a manufacturer, company, or truck driver was negligent, that party should be held accountable for any resulting injuries and losses of victims.
 Sometimes, however, determining the exact cause of the decoupling may be a complicated process.

 Contact a Fayette County truck accident attorney for a free consultation

 If you have been the victims of a truck accident that occurred because of a decoupling incident, an experienced truck accident attorney can investigate the circumstances surrounding the accident to determine whether negligence caused the decoupling.
-At the Law Offices of Shane Smith, we have the resources to collect evidence regarding negligence in order to help our clients recover by filing a legal claim.
+At Shane Smith Law, we have the resources to collect evidence regarding negligence in order to help our clients recover by filing a legal claim.
 Please contact our office today at (770) 487-8999 to schedule a free consultation.